rohitchirag97/HazriPro_Server/README.md

 - `DELETE /api/shift/:id` - Delete shift

 ## ⚙️ Configuration

+### Authentication Support
+The API supports dual authentication methods for different client types:

+- **Web Applications**:
+  - Tokens are automatically stored in HTTP-only cookies
+  - Browsers automatically send cookies with requests
+  - More secure against XSS attacks

+- **Mobile Applications**:
+  - Tokens are stored in localStorage/AsyncStorage
+  - Must be sent in `Authorization: Bearer <token>` header
+  - Provides more control over token management

 ### Timezone Support
 The application supports multiple timezones with `date-fns-tz`.
 Default timezone is set to "Asia/Kolkata" but can be configured via environment variables.